-WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The purpose of this project is to evaluate and recommend the optimal location and design for the proposed 12th Street Connector.
+WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The purpose of this project was to evaluate and recommend the optimal location and design for the proposed 12th Street Connector.
 This roadway will provide a more direct route to downtown Wilmington, and redirect current traffic from Price's Run, Riverside and East Side neighborhoods.
 The concept will generate economic development opportunities by opening new land in the vicinity of and along the Brandywine Creek while providing the necessary multimodal improvements to reduce neighborhood congestion, improve connections to the creek and make the area more bicycle and pedestrian friendly.
-This study will be conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+This study was conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+Staff will work with the City as they implement the plan elements.